COVID-19 and Clinical Care

 1. Is ASA advocating use of a video laryngoscope as first line for intubation?
 We have a very limited supply of sleeves at my institution.

 - We recommend that providers perform intubations with the greatest chances of success on the first attempt.
 This must be balanced with the supply chain availability.
 We also recommend close collaboration with your healthcare system to closely monitor the supply chain and determine how best to utilize limited resources.
-Please see the recommendations on intubating COVID positive and suspected COVID positive patients.

 2. Does ASA recommend a specific course of action or treatment for COVID-19 patients in the Intensive Care Unit?